andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 Adjust code such that trailing + signs are not required (e.g. it's ok to write 'b*S*I' instead of '+b*S*I')

-Update/fix code so that the predator-prey model diagram works.
+Update/fix code so that the predator-prey model diagram works.  -- DONE.

 help file needs more details